chelmberg/reddit-sentiment-analysis/readme.txt

 The modules and libraries will be installed automatically when you run the code.

 ## Execution
-Run the Jupyter Notebook "team_helmberger_reddit_sentiment.ipynb".
+Run the Jupyter Notebook "reddit_sentiment_analysis.ipynb".
 The part where the posts for each Subreddit will be streamed can last up to five minutes.

 ## License